Ruvins Vitenbergs

-Ruvins Vitenbergs (January 8, 1868 – December 1, 1931) was a Latvian merchant and politician of a Jewish descent.
+Ruvins Vitenbergs (January 8, 1868 – December 1, 1931) was a Latvian merchant and politician.
+A Latvian Jew, he was a member of Agudas Israel.
 He was a deputy of first and second Saeima, and served in Daugavpils city council.
 He had never spoken from the rostrum as a Member of the Saeima.

 Politics

 Vitenberg was a member of political party Agudas Israel in first and second Saeima.